bshambaugh/rocket-parts/nose-cone/README.md

 Meshing is Done in Salome-Meca:

+Boundary Conditions:
 Use the tutorials/incompressible/simpleFoam/pipeCyclic/constant/polyMesh/boundary for an example of a 3D-Mesh boundary and /incompressible/simpleFoam/airFoail2D/constant/polyMesh for an example of flow over a surface

-The icoFoam solver results are in:
+The <s>icoFoam</s> simpleFoam solver results are in:

 In Post Processing in Paraview Do: